janneri/bots-of-black-friday/README.md

 ## Creating a bot

+``templates/`` directory contains project templates that you can use to get started:

+* Clojure
+* Java
+* TypeScript (requires Node.js 18)

-``templates/`` directory has two project templates that you can use to get started: One for TypeScript and one for Clojure.
-Even if you don't end up using either one, it is recommended to look through the TypeScript template to see all the available API calls, their parameters, and return types.
+* Even if you don't end up using a template, it is recommended to look through the TypeScript template to see all the available API calls, their parameters, and return types.

 ### Bot implementation basics